Femoral Osteotomy FAQs

 What can be the problem with the femur?

-There are two common problems with the shape of the femur:
+There are three common problems with the shape of the femur:

 - it can have an incorrect amount of twist along its length (‘version’) and/or

 - the neck-shaft angle can be wrong, and/or